amiya-pattnaik/rest-atf/README.md

 #### A few of the redirect options are:

-followRedirect: If true, then follow all HTTP 3xx redirects.
+`followRedirect:` If true, then follow all HTTP 3xx redirects.
 Or submit a function(res) {} that is used to determine whether or not to follow the redirect

-followAllRedirects: Follow all non-GET HTTP 3xx redirects
+`followAllRedirects:` Follow all non-GET HTTP 3xx redirects

-maxRedirects: The maximum number of times to follow chained redirects (defaults to 10)
+`maxRedirects:` The maximum number of times to follow chained redirects (defaults to 10)

-## Tests using `Mocha` Javascript framework
+## Automated tests using `Mocha` Javascript framework

 Tests are written in the Mocha framework.
 More about Mocha can be found [here](https://mochajs.org/)

-Tests are place in `*.js` files in the `/test/specs/` directory.
+Tests are place in `*.js` files, please refer to the sample file resides in the `/test/specs/` directory.
 A typical test will look similar to this:

 //example.js